hamidgholami/terraform_lab/practice-questions/README.md

         command  = "echo The server's IP address is ${self.private_ip}" on_failure = "continue"
       }
     }
-    1. How do you define destroy provisioner and give an example?
-    You can define destroy provisioner with the parameter when provisioner "remote-exec" {
-        when = "destroy"

-        # <...snip...>

-    }
     ```
 67. How do you apply constraints for the provider versions?